getsolus/help-center-docs/configuration/modifying-grub/en.md

 ```

 6. Assuming all goes well, you should be able to do: `chroot /target`
-7. Once in the chroot, run `sudo update-grub`.
+7. Once in the chroot, run `sudo clr-boot-manager update`.